aiven/aiven-docs/docs/platform/concepts/service_backups.md

     `elasticdump`

 :::note
-The listed backup tools are recommendations and are not intended to create a snapshot of your Aiven service but to provide access to the data.
+These tools are recommendations and are not intended to create a snapshot of your Aiven service but to provide access to the data.
 :::

-## Backup profile per service
+## Backup retention profile per service

-Depending on the service plan, each service provides different backups with different retention periods.
-See the hourly and daily backups with the number of days of retention provided in the table.

 <table>
   <thead>